run-llama/llama-hub/llama_hub/llama_datasets/docugami_kg_rag/sec_10_q/README.md

 # Docugami KG-RAG - Sec 10-Q

+A labelled RAG dataset with SEC 10-Q documents for major tech companies including queries across multiple docs and chunks, with reference answers.
+See [https://github.com/docugami/KG-RAG-datasets](https://github.com/docugami/KG-RAG-datasets) for details.

 ## CLI Usage

 You can download `llamadatasets` directly using `llamaindex-cli`, which comes installed with the `llama-index` python package: